 By Jeremy Carter

 The biggest piece of advice is to not buy more than what you need.
-Are you simply doing body-weight exercises to prepare for most of the military fitness tests (excluding the newer versions)?
-If so, you need virtually no equipment for push-ups, sit-ups and crunches can be done by placing your feet under a sofa, bed rail or purchasing a doorway sit-up bar like the one here for around $15 at the time of writing.
+Are you simply doing body-weight exercises to prepare for most of the military fitness tests.
+If so, you need virtually no equipment for push-ups, sit-ups and planks.
 For push-ups one does not need the perfect push-up tool or even parallels just use a chair or counter-top to either raise your chest for incline pushups or the chair also for decline pushups.
 Additionally, one can use different hand placements for push-up variety.
 Running in some form is a staple of most military fitness tests, early morning trainings and a preferred exercise to simply increase aerobic capacity and improve heart health to some degree.
 Running can be done almost anywhere outdoors, however if your community/neighborhood isn’t safe or have appropriate sidewalks/walkways a treadmill might be in your best interest.
 But, before you run to the nearest sporting goods store, base exchange or an online retailer look to websites such as Facebook market place, and apps such as OfferUp or Letgo to find deals on these items.
 You will save hundreds of dollars by simply buying a used treadmill from someone who no longer requires its use.
 My family has personally purchased new treadmills (yes, more than once) only to sell it months later because they didn’t feel right or in favor of running outdoors after moving to a new location.
 Finally a doorway pull-up bar

 can be used to get better for the physical fitness test or just to start, maintain or increase your pull-up or chin-up numbers.
 Some, such as the one above have many other features besides just being used in the doorway.